 C++ is generally compiled and compilers exist for many platforms, however due to the complexity of the C++ standard, compilers don't always behave the same way.

-Here is an example of the 100 doors problem:
+The following is an example of the 100 doors problem.
+You can run and edit this program here.

 #include <iostream>